lackovic/notes/Windows/README.md

 1. Install your GPU drivers
 1. File Explorer > View:
    - Options > View: select _Expand to open folder_ and _Show all folders_
+1. Settings > Personalization > Start: Disable _Show recommended files in Start, recent files in File Explorer, and items in Jump Lists_
 1. Apply all the changes described in the following sections.

 ### Turn on fast startup